 Preventing and Treating Relapse

 The best way to prevent relapse of straight teeth is to wear your retainer according to your dentist’s instructions.
-The retainer is designed to help teeth stay in place until the bone remodeling and periodontal ligaments are fully adapted to your new tooth position.
-At first, you may have to wear your retainer frequently, but over time you will wear it less and less.
+The retainer helps teeth stay in place until the bone remodeling and periodontal ligaments adapt to your new tooth position.
+At first, you may have to wear your retainer frequently (often all day except for eating and brushing).
+Over time you will wear it less and less.
+If you are the kind of person who has trouble maintaining wear with a removable retainer, we might recommend a fixed retainer.